MattMS/my-thoughts/on/describing_projects/README.md

 Status: [readable](../status/).

-Some suggestions on ways to gather the information from clients about projects.
+Some suggestions on ways to gather and organise information from clients about projects.

+Each of these suggestions should work independently from each other, so feel free to pick and change what works for different projects.

 ## Question feature requests

+This *does not* mean becoming defensive about changes, it simply means trying to understand why a client wants something done.

 Clients may request features because they are unaware of alternatives.